- Attractive five bedroomed Somerset farmhouse with well proportioned rooms

 The very attractive English Oak staircase leads to the first floor to five bedrooms with lovely views and which unusually for a period property all have ensuite facilities.
 There is also access to a large loft space from bedroom 2.
 A second staircase leads back down to the kitchen from the landing.

 Attached to the garden room is a lovely two bedroom cottage, which is self contained but which has a connecting door to the boot room and cloakroom in the main house.
-This cottage could provide really useful ancillary family accommodation or could alternatively be used as a holiday let or rental.
+This cottage could provide really useful ancillary family accommodation or could alternatively be used as a holiday let.
 The ground floor is an open sitting/dining room with a charming fireplace and a well equipped kitchen area with great views over the fully enclosed walled rear garden.
 The cottage has convenient parking directly outside.

 Clanville Manor is adorned by a lovely and well established Wisteria and looks out over a walled garden with mature shrubs, rose bushes and a walnut tree.
 There is a further enclosed garden to the rear with a good area of lawn, a lavender bed at the front, lots of perennial shrubs and self seeding annuals and primroses and an established vegetable patch which provides an abundance of asparagus and rhubarb amongst other things.
 A fenced off area houses the heated swimming pool which has provided endless fun and early morning swims for the owners and their family, as well as the filter house and barbeque area.